Yarroudh/segment-lidar/README.md

 - [segment-anything](https://github.com/facebookresearch/segment-anything)
 - [segment-geospatial](https://github.com/opengeos/segment-geospatial)

-Please, visit these repositories for more information about image automatic segmentation using SAM from Meta AI.
+Please, visit these repositories for more information about image raster automatic segmentation using SAM from Meta AI.

 ## License